 All staff passwords have Duo 2 factor authentication now so there is no expiry, and student passwords never expire.

-Passwords should be a minimum of 12 characters in length and comprise a mixture of upper and lower case letters, numbers and symbols and should not be a simple English word.
+Passwords can be 7-120 characters in length (longer passwords are better) and comprise a mixture of upper and lower case letters, numbers and symbols and should not be a simple English word.
 It is also inappropriate to use your name or username in any form, or any 'obvious' or easily obtainable personal information (i.e. date of birth, favorite sports team, pet's name, etc.).
 Suitable passwords would therefore include '[email protected]' or '$l33pFr0gLe4p' but not 'Crusaders' or 'Tiddles'.
 You can test the strength of your current password using this tool: How Secure is My Password

 Passwords should be kept secret at all times.
 Users must not, under any circumstances, disclose their password to others.
 Note - support persons should never ask you for your password - anyone asking for your password is in breach of the University regulations.